swiftlang/repo-templates/README.md

 ## Contributing
 We welcome contributions to this repository!
 Please read the [Contributor Guide](swift.org/contributing) to get started.
-If you'd like to propose an entire file, please start with an issue or start a post in the category for [Contributor Experience Workgroup](https://forums.swift.org/c/contributor-experience/110) on the Forums.
+If you'd like to propose an new file, section, or major change, please start with an issue or start a discussion post in the category for [Contributor Experience Workgroup](https://forums.swift.org/c/contributor-experience/110) on the Forums.